department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/PushNotifications/DeepLinking.md

 A prerequisite for adding deep linking support for a feature's push notification is to have push notifications setup for that feature.
 An architectural overview of how push notifications work in the app and information on how to add them for a feature can be found [here](../../BackEnd/Features/PushNotifications.md).

 In order for deep linking to work for your push notification, the `url` field must be present in the push template.
 The URL should be prefixed with `vamobile://` and followed by the path of the deep link you want to add, e.g. `vamobile://messages/%MSG_ID%`.
 In this example, the path of the deep link is prefixed with `vamobile://`, starts with `messages`, and is followed by the `MSG_ID` parameter, which is a field that will be populated from the API call that triggers the push notification.
-This will result in push notifications returning a payload that looks some like:
+This will result in push notifications returning a payload that looks something like:

 ``` json
 {